Slanker's Grass-Fed Meats

 nutritionally superior, better flavored turkey.

 The breed of a turkey or whether or not it is a heritage turkey makes no difference when it comes to nutrition or flavor.
 The same can be said for organic, natural, vegetable fed, or whatever other fancy name one can devise.
 The nutritional aspects of any meat bird is determined solely by what the bird eats.
 This is why we only offer Pastured Turkeys.
-These birds have been supplemented with grains, but since they have been on pasture for many months too, that improves their nutritional profile.
+Pastured Turkeys are Free Range, but their range far and away exceeds that of so-called free range turkeys.
+Pastured birds have been supplemented with grains, but since they have been on pasture for many months too, that improves their nutritional profile.
 It also makes a turkey taste like a turkey should taste.
-Therefore the birds are not injected with artificial turkey broth.
 The birds we offer are the finest Pastured Turkeys available in the USA.
+The USDA does not allow pastured birds to be labeled as "Pastured."
+They must be labeled "Free Range."
+"Free Range" is not as high a standard as "Pastured."

 When purchasing turkeys via the Online Store the price is fixed and the weight will fall within a certain range.
 Therefore the turkeys are not sold exactly on a price per pound basis, but by the weight range that the turkey falls within.